Corporate Governance

 A person who has received donations or other payments from the Company or SMBC averaging more than ¥10 million per year or 2% of the recipient’s annual revenue, whichever is greater, over the last three years, or an executive director, officer, or other person engaged in the execution of business of an entity which has received the same

-4. Major Shareholder
+4. Major shareholder

 A major shareholder of the Company or an executive director, officer, or other person engaged in the execution of business of a major shareholder (including anyone who has been a major shareholder, or an executive director, officer, or other person engaged in the execution of business of a major shareholder, within the last three years)

-5. Close Relative
+5. Close relative

 A close relative of any person (excluding non-material personnel) who falls under any of the following: